nakozo97/javascript-challenge/README.md

 # javascript-challenge

-JavaScript and DOM Manipulation
+# JavaScript Homework - JavaScript and DOM Manipulation

 ![](/UFO-level-1/static/images/simpsons.jpg)

 ## Background

-I was recently hired on by `ALIENS-R-REAL`, an online website that publicates eye-witness reports of extra-terrestrial sightings and menace events, to assist in loading information onto their website.
-While at `ALIENS-R-REAL`, I was able to create a dynamically based table that allows `ALIENS-R-REAL`'s users to filter the table data for specific values.
-This was written with JavaScript, HTML, CSS, and D3.js only.
+I was recently hired on by `ALIENS-R-REAL,` an online website that publicizes eye-witness reports of extra-terrestrial sightings and menace events, as a data analyst to assist in loading eye-witness reports onto their website platform.
+For this `ALIENS-R-REAL` assignment, I created a dynamically based table that allows website users to filter the table data for specific extra-terrestrial 'date' sightings and events.

+##### Note: This HTML website was written/edited with JavaScript, HTML, CSS, and D3.js.

 ### Level 1: Automatic Table and Date Search (Required)

+* Steps taken to create/edit `ALIENS-R-REAL` website:

-* Used the basic [index.html](StarterCode/index.html) file provided.
+  * Used the raw [index.html](StarterCode/index.html) file provided to display website.

-* Used the UFO dataset provided in the form of an array of JavaScript objects, to write code that appends a table to our web page and then added new rows of data for each UFO sighting.
+  * Used the JavaScript UFO dataset provided in an array to write a function that appends the table elements to the `ALIENS-R-REAL` web page.

-  * There is a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment`.
+  * Added new rows of extra-terrestrial data for each UFO sighting.

-* Used a date form in my HTML document and wrote JavaScript code that will list events and search through the `date/time` column to find rows that match the user's input.
+  * Filtered website columns with HTML DOM Buton Object that can list events and search through the rows that match the user's input:

+    `date/time`, `city`, `state`, `country`, `shape`, `comment` .

+End of README.md